-Namuanki is an Official Selection of the 79th Venice International Film Festival of La Biennale di Venezia
+Namuanki was an Official Selection of the 79th Venice International Film Festival of La Biennale di Venezia 2022

 Namuanki Synopsis